jimmygizmo/bedrock-gis/README.md

 ### 🔥 AWS automation for Bedrock: Create, configure VMs.
 Deploy Bedrock easily

-### 🔥 GIS support in the DB and in GIS Magma modules for geospatial apps

 ### 🔥 Bedrock speaks REST by default but WebSocket and GraphQL modules are coming

 ### 🔥 All free.
 All expertly crafted and integrated by a 20-year professional developer